Code-Institute-Submissions/gareth-39-tic-tac-toe_JanResub/README.md

 # Testing:
 - I sent my live link to family and friends so they could play the game.
-- I ran it through my local terminal and the Code Insitute Heroku terminal.
+- I ran it through my local terminal and the Code Institute Heroku terminal.

 # Bugs:
 - I had a few indentation errors.